ub-library/eod-bookmarklet/README.md

 When activated in the Adlibris checkout workflow, the bookmarklet embeds a form for each purchased title on the Libris registration page.
 It can also extract prices and quantity information from the workflow pages, pre-populating the form.
+It works by embedding a handler tracking changes to `document.location.href` and persists across pages as Adlibris doesn't reload the full page.
 Typically you would activate the bookmarklet at (or before) the first page in the checkout workflow, so it is able to pick up all necessary data before the registration page, but you can also step back and forward after the activation.

 On submission of each form the JSON-encoded data is automatically entered into the "Internal note" field.
 (If leaving and reentering the registration page, the